MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/guide-to-setting-up-viva-connections.md

 Use these step-by-step instructions to help you set up and launch Viva Connections on desktop and mobile devices using currently available features to create an engaging user experience.

 > [!IMPORTANT]
-> - Some Viva Connections features will become available sooner than others.
-This document reflects the most up to date guidance and will be updated over the next several weeks to include updates to features as they become available.
-> - Information in this article relates to the upgraded Viva Connections app that is in Public preview.
-Viva Connections includes *both the desktop and mobile experiences*.
-It may be modified before it's generally available for all customers.
+> - Information in this article relates to the upgraded Viva Connections app that includes *both the desktop and mobile experiences*.
-> - In March 2021, a *desktop-only* version of Viva Connections called [Viva Connections desktop](viva-connections.md) was released as a custom line of business app and it can be provisioned via PowerShell.
 > - To complete these step-by-step instructions, ensure that you have the permissions (or privileges) to the SharePoint and Microsoft Teams admin centers.
 Get more information about [permissions in SharePoint](customize-sharepoint-site-permissions.md) and [permissions in Microsoft Teams](/microsoftteams/teams-channels-overview#membership-roles-and-settings).